Stuartlab-UCSC/hexmap-view/docs/dev/_sources/Nof1.rst.txt

 Where:

-* **top** : optional, number of nearest neighbors to consider in the placement for each node, defaults to 6
+* **neighborCount** : optional, number of nearest neighbors to consider in the placement for each node, defaults to 6
-* **in_file1** : full file path containing the full feature matrix against which each node will be analyzed independently
+* **fullFeatureMatrix** : full file path containing the full feature matrix against which each node will be analyzed independently
-* **in_eucledian_positions** : full file path containing the xy positions of the existing nodes in the frozen map
+* **xyPositions** : full file path containing the xy positions of the existing nodes in the frozen map

 Return success
 --------------